HST Confirms Sub-5 kpc Dual Quasar Pairs at Cosmic Noon: Dual quasar confirmation

 We performed two-dimensional quasar–host galaxy decomposition for both systems using \texttt{Galight} on the HST direct imaging data to search for host galaxy emission for each component.
 This modeling also quantifies the fractional contribution of the quasar point sources to the total system luminosity, providing a robust flux calibration for the extracted one-dimensional spectra.
 The corresponding correction factors were applied to scale the spectral data appropriately.

 For both systems, we performed decomposition using a model consisting of two point-source components (for the dual quasars) and one primary Sérsic profile (for the host galaxy).
+The PSF models used in the decomposition were constructed from isolated stars within the field of view, ensuring that they accurately represents the observational conditions.
 For J1625+4309, we added a secondary Sérsic component to the model to represent the prominent nearby target visible in the lower-left region of the host galaxy.
 The results of the decomposition are presented in Table \ref{tab:properties}.

 The results of the decomposition for the two systems are displayed in Figure~\ref{fig:galight_fit}, which shows the original direct images, the best-fit models, and the residual maps.
 For J1625+4309, the system exhibits a complex and disturbed morphology consistent with an ongoing major merger.
 The fit gives a separation in the F140W band of 0.57\arcsec.
 The effective radius of the host galaxy is 0.56\arcsec.
 The nearby target visible in the lower-left region of the system may correspond to a major tidal feature, an infalling companion, or enhanced star formation triggered by the interaction.
 These results support the scenario of dual AGN residing within interacting galaxies.
 The clear separation of light from each nucleus also enables a robust assessment of the host galaxy structure and the AGN–host flux ratio, which is critical for calibrating the quasar luminosity to measure black hole masses.